cable8mm/.github/README.md

-# Cable8mm - Community Health Files
+# Cable8mm - Github Action Files

-This repository contains profile and the default github action files for the other repositories.
+This repository contains the default github action files for the other repositories.